holistic-web/toolbox/layout/README.md

 # Toolbox Layout
 This is a shared [Vue.js](https://vuejs.org) component library for use in the Toolbox.
 [Boostrap Vue](https://bootstrap-vue.js.org/) is used to drive the core of the functionality.
-It also includes firebase and our [analytics configurations](/.project/analytics.md).
+It also includes firebase and our [analytics](/.project/analytics.md).

 **N.B.** When updating this project, remember all usages will automatically update to the latest version.
 We should ensure all consumers of this project are up to date before releasing.